 Sound familiar?
 The 5280 Fellowship is for you.
 Take the next step to learn more.

 The 5280 Fellowship is a program of Denver Institute for Faith & Work.
-The mission of DIFW is to form men and women who live with Christ in all of life, bear witness to the gospel in every area of culture, and serve the needs of the world with the work of their hands.
-DIFW is an ecumenical educational institution based in the historic Christian faith as expressed through the Nicene Creed.
+The mission of DIFW is to form men and women to serve God, neighbor, and society through their work.
+DIFW is an educational nonprofit based in the historic Christian faith as expressed through the Nicene Creed.
 The 5280 Fellows curriculum and speakers will draw from a variety of Christian traditions and denominations.
 That said, all content will reflect an orthodox commitment to the authority of Scripture and the centrality of the gospel of Jesus Christ for all of life.

-Tuition for the nine-month program is $2,450.
+Tuition for the nine-month program is $2,500.
 This covers costs for all learning materials including books and readings, room and board at weekend retreats, leadership assessments, and instruction from faculty, cohort leaders, and guest speakers.
-More details are available in The Experience section.
+More details are available in the commitment.